-The Adoption Authority of Ireland (AAI) is an independent guasi-judicial body under the aegis of the Department of Children, Equality, Disability, Integration and Youth, and was established on 1st November 2010 under the Adoption Act 2010.
-The Authority is also, in line with The Hague Convention on the Protection of Children and Co-operation in Respect of Intercountry Adoption, the central authority for intercountry adoption in Ireland.
+The Adoption Authority of Ireland, established on 1 November 2010 under the Adoption Act 2010, is an independent quasijudicial body under the aegis of the Department of Children, Equality, Disability, Integration and Youth (DCEDIY).
+The Authority is also, in line with The Hague Convention on the Protection of Children and Co-operation in Respect of Intercountry Adoption, the 'Central Authority' for intercountry adoption in Ireland.
 The purpose of the Adoption Act 2010 is to improve standards in both domestic and intercountry adoption.

 Legal adoption was first introduced in Ireland under the 1952 Adoption Act.
-The 1952 Act was enacted on 1 January 1953 and the Adoption Board was established under this Act.
-The Adoption Board had the sole right to grant or refuse to grant Adoption Orders.
-This right is now vested in the Adoption Authority of Ireland under the current 2010 legislation.
+The 1952 Act was enacted on 1 January 1953, and the Adoption Board was established under this Act.
+The Adoption Board had the sole right to grant or refuse to grant adoption orders.
+This right is now vested in the Authority under the current 2010 legislation which repealed the Adoption Acts from 1952 to 1998.